Frequent questions answered below:

 Mostly I follow the researched guideline for effective EFT work and meet weekly with clients.
 But sometimes this is difficult to achieve for some couples.
 The number of sessions varies from client to client based on many factors including impact of previous life events and experiences including childhood, trauma, addictions, and the current relationship.
 We discuss it as we go, and you can decide what you prefer and can afford, and when you want to finish.

-There are some couples who complete some work very successfully within 6-10 sessions, and choose to stop then.
+There are some couples who complete some work very successfully within about 10 sessions, and choose to stop then.
 This would be less than the researched norm for couples to fully complete EFT therapy work, to really solidly embed the change that they want.
+Most couples that I work with do more than 10 sessions.
 Where partners have had past trauma, either individually or in the relationship, we would expect that the counselling to take longer to create a safe and secure base for the relationship - but it is possible, and the methodology takes this into account in its design and structure.

 What happens in the first session?